-Player Stats Schedules: Unknown Playlists: 0 Sequences: 0 Audio Files: 0 Videos: 0 Command Presets: 0 Effects: 0 Scripts: 0 Disk Utilization Root (mmcblk0p1) Free Space: 25.92 GiB (88%)
+Player Stats Schedules: Unknown Playlists: 0 Sequences: 0 Audio Files: 0 Videos: 0 Command Presets: 0 Effects: 0 Scripts: 0 Disk Utilization 12% Root (mmcblk0p1) Free Space: 25.92 GiB (88%)

 Your FPP software is now installed and up to date.
 There are many ways that FPP can be used and the settings required to run your show will vary depending on your particular setup.
+Refer to the appropriate section(s) for more information.